- Length 1 year full-time

 Deloitte, Unisys and the Australian Government.

-Admission requires an approved bachelor degree in a science, engineering or related discipline with a credit average (or equivalent) and with at least one programming course and two mathematics courses in the areas of discrete mathematics, calculus, linear algebra and statistics.
+Admission requires an approved bachelor degree in a science, engineering or related discipline with a minimum GPA of 4/7 and with at least one programming course and two mathematics courses in the areas of discrete mathematics, calculus, linear algebra and statistics.

 Students without a degree but who have at least three years relevant work experience, or a combination of qualifications and experience, may also receive admission.